l5/itinerary-app-doc/README.md

 ## Support

-Feel free to create an [Issue](https://github.com/l5/itinerary-app-doc/issues) in the GitHub documentation repository for support.
+Feel free to create an [Issue](https://github.com/l5/itinerary-app-doc/issues) in the GitHub documentation repository for support or send an email to info@siriusplans.com .
 Please be aware that support is limited.

 ## Further Information